active-group/active-clojure/README.md

 ### Breaking changes since version `0.28.0`
 - Clojure version 1.9.0 or higher and Clojurescript version 1.9.542 or higher are required.
--  the namespace of ClojureScript's `define-record-type` has changed from `active.clojure.record` to `active.clojure.cljs.record`.
+- The namespace of ClojureScript's `define-record-type` has changed from `active.clojure.record` to `active.clojure.cljs.record`.
+- To make sure that the right `active-clojure` version get's picked up by Leiningen, you should exclude previous `active-clojure` that are included in the dependencies transitively by adding `:exclusions [active-clojure]` to libraries that come with the dependency.
+When in doubt, check `lein deps :why active-clojure`.
+- Since selectors are now lenses by default, the previously used "lens tripels" are no longer valid, you need to remove the parens and the third element and use the selector instead of the name of the lens everywhere in your code.

 ## Usage